kubedb/docs/docs/guides/etcd/monitoring/overview.md

 For PostgreSQL, MySQL, MongoDB and friends, KubeDB injects a **Prometheus exporter sidecar** into the database pod.
 The sidecar connects to the database, translates its statistics into Prometheus text format, and serves them on its own port.

 **etcd needs none of that.** etcd is written in Go and instrumented with the Prometheus client library directly, so it already speaks Prometheus natively.
-There is **no exporter sidecar container** in an etcd member pod — the pod contains a single `etcd` container (plus an `etcd-init` init container that does not survive startup).
+There is **no exporter sidecar container** in an etcd member pod — the pod contains a single operator-managed `etcd` container and nothing else.
 When you enable `spec.monitor`, KubeDB does not add anything to the pod at all; it only creates the Kubernetes objects that let a Prometheus server find the metrics etcd is already serving.

 Practically, that means: